Dame Lesley Max

 Karen has an extensive background in Education, ranging from preschool training, homeschooling and working with youth and families to counselling, teaching at the University of Auckland Language School (ELA) and most recently as the HIPPY site coordinator at Ranui.

 As HIPPY NZ Manager of Adult Education, Karen is responsible for working to develop NZQA opportunities for HIPPY coordinators and tutors, providing support as they work toward qualifications.
-Other responsibilities include on-going development of curriculum and support of sites throughout New Zealand to ensure Best Practice.

 (BA, LLB, MA (Hons), MLitt) - MATES Programme Manager

 Shana has worked in a project development role within Pacific workforce development in the mental health sector since 2008.
 Shana has previously been a mentor coordinator for MATES from 2005-2008.
 She is a registered solicitor and barrister with a background in youth mentoring (eight years working within mentoring initiatives at University of Auckland), education, law and health.

 Shana completed her degrees in Arts, Law and two Masters Degrees in Anthropology and Pacific Literature at the University of Auckland in 2007.
 As MATES programme manager, Shana is responsible for the strategic and operational policy development, and implementation of the MATES programme in 2012.

 Wendy is a Chartered Accountant in public practice and has been involved with Great Potentials since 1994.
 Prior to having children Wendy was a senior Manager in Business Services at Deloitte, Touche, Tohmatsu.

 Sarah joined the Great Potentials team in December 2012 to support the foundation in its fundraising, sponsorship and communications activities.

 BALLB – Business Development Manager

 Marion has recently taken a leave of absence from the Board of